adnan2103/dentocare-angularJs/README.md

 #Dento care application

-# Existing issue and further development plan
+### List of Patients Page :

+## How to to create/update patient along with user credentials and patient doctor mapping.
+## How to get list of all patients basic details without treatment details for a logged in doctor.
+## How to search a patient based on various search parameters.

+### Patient and Treatment Details Page :

-## How are you going to create/update patient.
+## How to get Treatment details for a selected patient.
-## How are you going to add/update treatments to patient.
+## How to add/update treatments to patient.
-## How are you going to add/update oral examinations to treatment.
+## How to add/update oral examinations to treatment.
-## How are you going to add/update payment to treatment.
+## How to add/update payment to treatment.

-## 2. Model Object design

-## 3. Model to Entity mapper and Services to Save update Entities.

-## 4. Rest end points.

 ## 5. AngularJs front end UI.

-## 6. Photo upload Functionality
+## 6. Photo upload Functionality.

-## 7. Spring security
+## 7. Spring security.